feargswalsh92/scalaImperativeandFunctionalInput/README.md

 This was the line the user could input  to see the input printed before everything started breaking, I posted a picture on Slack of it working earlier.

+##To run imperative
+sbt "runMain scala.com.imperativeMain" <   inputData/input.txt

+## To run functional

-sbt "runMain scala.imperative.imperativeMain" < inputData/input.txt
+sbt "runMain src.main.scala.functional.Main" <   inputData/input.txt

 I'm going to continue working on this as a learning tool, I think I'm really close.